temporalio/documentation/docs/cloud/introduction/pricing.md

   Temporal SDKs throttle [Activity Heartbeats](/activities#activity-heartbeat).
   The default throttle is 80% of the [Heartbeat Timeout](/activities#heartbeat-timeout).
   Heartbeats don't apply to Local Activities.

+**Local Activities**

+- Local Activities associated with one Workflow Task will count as one action.
+- Each additional Workflow Task heartbeat after counts as an additional action.
+- Local Activities retried following a Workflow Task heartbeat will count as one action.

+**Schedules**

+The schedules capability allows you to "schedule" a Workflow to start at a particular time.
+Each execution of a Schedule will accrue three actions:
+- Start Schedule
+- Start loop Workflow
+- Workflow started

 [Reach out to our team](https://pages.temporal.io/contact-us) to get more information or to help size your number of Actions.